CaaaseyD/woven-monopoly/README.md

 ## Woven Monopoly
-Hi everyone,
+* Hi everyone,
-Welcome to this commandline game monopoly
+* Welcome to this commandline game monopoly

 ## How to run it
-Install ruby
+* Install ruby
-Open your Terminal at the location of 'lib' file, type in "ruby interface.rb"
+* Open your Terminal at the location of 'lib' file
+* type in "ruby interface.rb"

 ## Original Request Details